 Where Can I Find a Nearby Codeine Detox Center?

-If you’re looking for a codeine detox center in Florida, then you may want to consider Serenity House Detox at either our Fort Lauderdale or West Palm Beach location.
+If you’re looking for a codeine detox center in Florida, then you may want to consider Serenity House Detox & Recovery at either our Fort Lauderdale or Jupiter location.
 Our clinical and behavioral intervention team provides you or your loved personalized treatment options for your addiction.

 Not all levels of addiction and mental health needs are the same for codeine addicts.
 At Serenity House, we understand that everyone requires a unique treatment plan.
 To begin your recovery and learn what is codeine, please visit either of our locations or call us at 866.294.5306.